IST-EVA-Support/EVA_Show-Case/src/demo/cookie-inspection/README.md

 *Creat new project in Custom Vision can be found at the EVA Portal: < Under Construction >

+<a id="Run-This-Showcase-Through-EVA-IDE"></a>
 ## Run This Showcase Through EVA IDE(For EVASDK 3.5.2 or later)

 In this showcase, you can run the pipeline by execute <a href="#runsh">run.sh</a> but also EVA IDE.
-Open EVA IDE and make sure your current path is in src/demo/cookie as root:
+Open EVA IDE and make sure your current path is in src/demo/cookie-inspection as root:

 ```
 > EVA_ROOT/bin/EVA_IDE